RESEARCH

 The far right and the collective action problem

-John has also investigated how far right groups solve the collective action problem, showing how the English Defence League provided the selective incentives of access to violence, group solidarity and increased self-worth, which outweighed the costs of time, money and stigma for those individuals who became activists (Political Studies, 2017, with Elizabeth Morrow).
+John has also empirically studied how far right groups solve the collective action problem, showing how the English Defence League provided the selective incentives of access to violence, group solidarity and increased self-worth, which outweighed the costs of time, money and stigma for individuals who became activists (Political Studies, 2017, with Elizabeth Morrow).

-A second article explained the rise and fall of the EDL in terms of the ability of the group to supply these direct personal benefits in the light of internal and external factors including policing strategies and the presence of ‘marginal members’ who undermined the efficiacy of activism (Political Studies, 2019, with Elizabeth Morrow).
+A second article explained the rise and fall of the EDL in terms of the ability of the group to supply direct personal benefits in the light of internal and external factors including policing strategies and the presence of ‘marginal members’ who threatened to undermine the efficacy of activism for many participants (Political Studies, 2019, with Elizabeth Morrow).

 Healthcare policy and ethics

-John has published research on the political, organisational and ethical challenges of the British National Health Service that provides universal healthcare free at the point of delivery funded from general taxation.
+John has also researched the political, organisational and ethical challenges of the British National Health Service that provides universal healthcare free at the point of delivery funded from general taxation.

 He has analysed the NHS through the lens of the Socialist-Calculation Debate (Journal of Medicine and Philosophy, 2003; HEC Forum, 2005), used public choice theory to examine the interest group dynamics therein (Journal of Medicine and Philosophy, 2008), and employed normative analysis to interrogate the ethics of single-tier healthcare provision like the NHS (Journal of Medicine and Philosophy, 2015).